8,202

 Topics: Pete Seeger's Rainbow Quest, Folk music, American music, War songs, World War II

-Lord Muck...!!
+by Lord Muck...!!

 audio